zreik-blanc/SkinTracker/README.md

 1. For Arc Browser:
    - Make sure Arc is installed in the default location
    - Close any existing Arc instances before running the script
+   - Arc is the default and recommended browser

 2. For Chrome:
    - Ensure Google Chrome is installed
    - The script will automatically configure Chrome for automation
+   - Recommended alternative if Arc is not available

 3. For Edge:
    - Ensure Microsoft Edge is installed
    - The script will automatically configure Edge for automation
+   - Use if other browsers are not available

 ## Troubleshooting